r0ss26/aws-certified-developer-notes/README.md

 ### Elastic File System

-- Managed network file system that can be mounted on many EC@
+- Managed network file system that can be mounted on many EC2 instances
 - EFS works with EC@ instances in multi-az
 - highly available
 - expensive